genepattern/genepattern-python/README.md

 ## Supported Versions

 This library supports Python 2.7 and Python 3.3+.
-The bundled GCT Tools require [pandas](http://pandas.pydata.org/), although the rest of the features do not.
+The bundled data submodule `gp.data` requires [pandas](http://pandas.pydata.org/), although the rest of the features do not.

 ## Installing